Terms and conditions

 - Copy of firearm license

-- Info on exact number of rounds per rifle hunter is bringing with
+- Info on rifle calibre and exact number of rounds per rifle hunter is bringing with

 Sixteen weeks before departure

-- Balance of daily rate total and conservation fees.
+- Balance of daily rate total and conservation fees to be paid.

-- No refund of the deposit can be made if the safari is cancelled within sixteen weeks of commencement date unless the safari can be rebooked.
+- No refund of the deposit can be made if the safari is cancelled within sixteen weeks of commencement date unless the safari can be rebooked or a replacement booking can be found.

 Game fees cover the animals shot or wounded.
 Please consult our game fee list.
 Game fees, field preparation and crating have to be paid in camp.
 They are refundable if an animal is not shot, before the hunter leaves the hunting area.